vantage-sh/docs.vantage.sh/docs/connecting_snowflake.md

 ### Snowflake IP Allowed List

-If your Snowflake cluster uses an IP allowed list for access control, you will need to add the following IPs to that allowed list:
+If your Snowflake cluster uses an IP allow list for access control, you will need to add the following IPs to that allowed list:

 ```
 54.87.66.45